MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxremotecall.md

 ---

 # required metadata
-title: "rxRemoteCall function (RevoScaleR) "
+title: "rxRemoteCall function (revoAnalytics) | Microsoft Docs"
 description: "Function that is executed on the master node in a distributed computing environment.
 This function should **not** be called directly by the user and, rather, serves as a necessary and convenient mechanism for performing remote R calls on the master node in a distributed computing environment."
-keywords: "(RevoScaleR), rxRemoteCall, datasets"
+keywords: "(revoAnalytics), rxRemoteCall, datasets"
 author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/07/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""